Pasha Bulker: First attempt

 Final preparations to refloat the ship began on 28 June 2007 when the ballast water, added earlier to stabilise the vessel, was pumped out to aid buoyancy.
 At around 5:30 p.m.
 AEST the tug boats began pulling on the lines attached to the bow on the port side and the ship appeared to move for the first time.
 An ocean swell up to 4 m pounded the ship and caused the bow to move back and forth even when tethered to the tug boats.
 Soon after the attempt started to shift the ship, one of the cables connecting the ship to the tug boat Keera snapped dashing the attempt.
 This resulted in the decision to make another attempt after the salvage crews could regroup.

-Salvage efforts on the morning of 29 June 2007 were hampered by more cables snapping, this time it was cables attached to the "Supertug" Pacific Responder and a sea anchor.
+Salvage efforts on the morning of 29 June 2007 were hampered by more cables snapping, this time it was cables attached to the supertug Pacific Responder and a sea anchor.
 Ballast water was reloaded to help preserve the initial gains that were made and the next attempt to move the ship was deferred to the evening of 1 July 2007 to allow salvage engineers more time to secure new cables to the tugs and between the winches and sea anchors.

 Second attempt

 Three salvage tugs managed to rotate Pasha Bulker so that it was now facing deep water and was only a few degrees short of being able to clear the reef.
-At its new position, the bulker was only 50 m from water deep enough to refloat the vessel and get it away.
+At its new position, it was only 50 m from water deep enough to refloat the vessel and get it away.
 However, two separate oil slicks were detected in the vicinity of Pasha Bulker, prompting concerns about a potential oil spill.
 The oil spill ship Shirley Smith was dispatched to assess the threat of an oil leak while the salvage operations were suspended.
 It was later determined that the liquid was simply lubricating oil expelled from the suspended propeller and snapped rudder; it was washed into the ocean with westerly winds.